| | |

 the race are either dead or dying.
 And if they could not expiate their guilt before death,

 they certainly could not do it when dead--when not in existence.
+The penalty of sin was not simply

 to die, with the privilege and right thereafter of returning to life.
 In the penalty